davidudo/altschool-nodejs-project-one/README.md

 ### Continued development

-In the next project, I will need to learn how to develop an API that can allow all CORS methods.
-I want to discover why `Access-Control-Allow-Methods` did not work in my request handler.
+In the next project, I will need to learn how to develop an API that can allow all methods from frontend applications.
+I want to discover why `Access-Control-Allow-Methods` did not work in my request handler when I sent a request from the frontend.
 Also in continued development, I will work on creating and effective authentication, book loaning and returning system.

 ### Useful resources